Skip to content

 In fact the most annoying thing about the EV3's driving experience is an illuminated strip on the dashboard that runs in front of the passenger as well as the driver and flashes red when you're speeding – it's guaranteed to have your kids dobbing you in to your other half.

 The paddles behind the steering wheel can adjust the car's levels of regenerative braking, with one-pedal driving now also possible in reverse.
 The EV3 is also the first Kia to remember which level you had it set on when you last drove the car… we're not sure why it's taken this long to work that one out, but there we are.
 Hold the right-hand paddle and you'll find a new auto mode for the brake regen, which will use the car's mapping data and sensors to automatically adjust the brake regen.
-It's a bit clunkier in action that BMW's similar system, but it's still useful enough to help you coast down for unseen speed-limit changes.
+It's a bit clunkier in action than BMW's similar system, but it's still useful enough to help you coast down for unseen speed-limit changes.